dzimine/greengo/README.md

     ```
     python greenfly.py create
     ```
-    When runs with no errors, it creates all greengrass group artefacts on AWS.
+    When runs with no errors, it creates all greengrass group artefacts on AWS and places certificates and `config.json` for GreenGrass Core in `./certs` and `./config` for Vagrant to use in provisioning on next step.

 2. Provision VM with GreenGrass Core with Vagrant